datacarpentry/image-processing/episodes/08-connected-components.md

 - "Understand the term object in the context of images."
 - "Learn about pixel connectivity."
 - "Learn how Connected Component Analysis (CCA) works."
-- "Use CCA to produce an image that highlights every object in a different color."
+- "Use CCA to produce an image that highlights every object in a different colour."
 - "Characterize each object with numbers that describe its appearance."
 keypoints:
 - "We can use `skimage.measure.label` to find and label connected objects in an image."
 - "We can use `skimage.measure.regionprops` to measure properties of labeled objects."
 - "We can use `skimage.morphology.remove_small_objects` to mask small objects and remove artifacts from an image."
-- "We can display the labeled image to view the objects colored by label."
+- "We can display the labeled image to view the objects coloured by label."
 ---

 ## Objects